sanich123/rsschool-cv/README.md

 ***
 ### Phone: 8 (926) 387-82-17
 ### E-mail: aovoronin.piano@gmail.com
+### About me

-### I am a real humanitarian.
+I am a real humanitarian.

 By basic education - a pianist, graduated from the conservatory.
 But let's not talk about sad things.

 I started learning front-end development about a year ago.

 I really like ReactJS, Redux, but not so much native JavaScript.
-Especially OOP :) Recently started diving into preprocessors, Gulp and responsive layout.
+Especially OOP :)

+Recently started diving into preprocessors, Gulp and responsive layout.
 Very interesting, but still not clear :)
 ***
+### Skills:

-### Skills: HTML(PUG), CSS(Less), JS(React), Redux, БЭМ, Git/NPM, Gulp/Webpack/CRA, Rest API, HTTP
+HTML(PUG), CSS(Less), JS(React), Redux, БЭМ, Git/NPM, Gulp/Webpack/CRA, Rest API, HTTP
 ****
 ### Example of code:
 ```